-If you search this site, you will find all kinds of recipes for various versions of pork and beans, largely because I feel the combination is divinely inspired.
+If you search this site, you will find several recipes for various versions of pork and beans, largely because I feel the combination is divinely inspired.
 Most people are more familiar with the Brazilian version of this dish, but its origins are in Portugal, which ruled over Brazil for quite some time.

 Either way, the stew is a perfect cold-weather meal that uses various bits from the pig that most people throw away: feet, tails, ears, shanks, hearts, etc. You can make your feijoada as sporty or as tame as you’d like.
 Mine is pretty tame, although I really do prefer it with a trotter tossed in — it adds a lot of collagen to the soup, which makes it richer and thicker.
 Besides, you chop up all the meat and fat from the feet before you serve.